 When for reasons beyond their control, such as serious illness, students do not complete a course as scheduled, their work may be marked Incomplete ("I").
-This work must be completed by the end of the fourth week following the term in which the "I" is given; otherwise the "I" will automatically be changed to "F." Granting an incomplete is strictly at the discretion of the academic dean, in consultation with the instructor; all incompletes must be approved by the academic dean.
+This work must be completed by the end of the fourth week following the term in which the "I" is given; otherwise the "I" will automatically be changed to "F." Granting an incomplete is strictly at the discretion of the academic dean or associate dean of academic affairs, in consultation with the instructor; all incompletes must be approved by the academic dean or associate dean of academic affairs.
 Coursework required to complete a course and move from an "I" to a grade is entirely the student's responsibility.
 Instructors are not expected to set up extra meeting times for students with an Incomplete.